Wedge/tools/README.md

-tools
+Tools
 =====

-Tools written for the Wedge platform.
+Scripts written for the Wedge platform.
 Might be usable in any other software, though.